 That rush at the bottom of your stomach, the one you only get when you do something that defies your instincts, is addictive.
 New Zealand is the best country to feed that addiction.

 Deciding to go on a gap year is easy, but saving for one is a bit more difficult.
 Never fear though, just follow this handy guide and you'll be booking your RTW ticket in no time!

 Planning a gap year at sixteen or seventeen may not be easy, but that doesn't mean it's impossible!
-Here is a guide on how under 18's can deal with age restrictions and travel the world.
+Here is a guide on how under 18's can travel the world.

 Tom Smith took his first gap year five years ago and has never looked back.
 Here he tells us how his experiences have shaped his life and why travelling is such an incredible thing to do.